ROOFING | ROOF REPAIR

 Will Insurance Cover Roof Leak Water Damage?

 Maybe — and the answer matters a lot depending on how the damage happened.
 Most homeowners insurance policies cover sudden and accidental damage.
 That means a storm, a falling tree, hail — those are usually covered.
 Slow leaks from wear and tear over time?
 Those usually aren't.
+Major insurers say the same thing: coverage applies to sudden covered events, not gradual deterioration or lack of maintenance (Progressive, NerdWallet).

-The tricky part is that insurers often say a leak was "maintenance-related" if the roof is old or hadn't been inspected.
+The tricky part is that insurers often say a leak was 'maintenance-related' if the roof is old or hadn't been inspected.
 That's why having documentation matters — photos, inspection reports, anything showing the damage was storm-related and not neglect.

 How to Prevent Roof Leak Water Damage Before It Starts